DilrajS/Supervised-Learning-Algorithms-Comparison/README.md

 Domingos, 2003) for a description of C44LS” ( Caruana, R. and Niculescu-Mizil).
 After this I selected the best hyperparameter settings for the mean over all 5 folds.
-Then I used these settings to train the model one more time and ran it against the rest of the samples to see how it does and measured its accuracy
+Then I used these settings to train the model one more time and ran it against the rest of the samples to see how it does and measured its accuracy.

 ### Experiment